 Going direct to the major retailers

-Each major store, except Google Play, can be reached directly through its own proprietary ebook publishing platform.
+Each major store can be reached directly through its own proprietary ebook publishing platform.

-While dealing directly with all these stores will grant you the highest royalties, it means you need to upload your book files and metadata individually using each of their publishing platforms.
+While going direct to all these stores will grant you the highest royalties, it means you need to upload your book files and metadata individually using each of their publishing platforms.

 More importantly, it means that every change you want to make afterward (discounting your book, changing the blurb, etc.) needs to be made, again, through all platforms.